puregame/py-korad/README.md

 ## KD P Series Power Supplies
 Once I have compaired the SCPI command set between this device and the KA series hopefully we will just be able to unify these into a single class.

+## Tests
+To run the tests open a terminal in the top-level folder.
+Run `python .\tests.py`.